test-aplowman/test-aplowman.github.io/collections/_software_and_simulation/damask.md

 published: true
 ---

+*Note: I am in the process of writing a Python package for simplifying the process of using DAMASK on the CSF.
+I will add a Wiki entry summarising this when it's done. -AP*

 [DAMASK](https://damask.mpie.de/) is a code for simulating crystal plasticity within a finite-strain continuum mechanical framework.

 > Note: I have requested for DAMASK to be compiled/installed on the "new" CSF (`csf3.itservices.manchester.ac.uk`), since the old one is being gradually decommissioned.
 I'll update this post when that happens.